MANAGING COURSE SETTINGS

 Carnegie Speech recommends 1 hour at a sitting x 5 days per week to achieve the best results.

-Alternative Strategy – set the number of course hours for half of the total hours of study.
+Alternative Strategy – set the course hours for half the total study hours.
 At the end of that period, the students will take an interim assessment, and the system will assign a new intelligent tutor path.

 The Assessment Settings